MIG Wire Types for Auto Body: Which to Use and When

 • Expect a softer arc that helps you steer the puddle.

-• Choose it when reduced spatter supports a cleaner result.
+• Choose it when lower spatter supports a cleaner result.

-If you want control without fighting the puddle, ER70S-3 can free you to work faster and with less cleanup.
-Additionally, it’s crucial to consider matching rod to project needs to ensure optimal performance and results.
+If you want control without fighting the puddle, ER70S-3 can help you work cleaner and faster.
+You should still consider matching rod to project needs so the filler metal fits the job.

 Pick the Right Wire Size for Sheet Metal